Speaker audio player

-A question I hear all the time is ‘What are the best times to post on social media?’
+A question I hear all the time is ‘When is the best time to post content on social media?’

-It depends on the platform, your audience and your objectives.
+It depends on the platform, your audience, your industry sector and your objectives.